sanketshreeemal/react-tenant/paths/feature-adds/analytics-build.md

 3.  **Data Display (Frontend):**
     *   Once data is successfully fetched into the component's state, display it as required:
-        *   Total count of delinquent units.
-(Placeholder display implemented)
+        *   **Done** Total count of delinquent units.
+(Display implemented with actual data).
-        *   Grand total rent behind.
-(Placeholder display implemented)
+        *   **Done** Grand total rent behind.
+(Display implemented with actual data reflecting updated calculation logic).
-        *   A list or table view showing each delinquent unit, indicating the property name, unit number, tenant name, number of delinquent months, and the total rent behind for that specific unit (PRD 3.1.1, 4.3).
-(Placeholder structure for list and nested cards implemented)
+        *   **Done** A list view through individual cards for each delinquent unit, displaying property name, unit number, tenant name, total rent behind for unit, and number of delinquent months.
+For each delinquent period within a unit, display its status (unpaid/short-paid), amount due, amount paid (if short-paid), and shortfall (if short-paid), consistent with PRD 4.3.
+(Display implemented with actual data, styled nested cards, and detailed period breakdown).
-    *   **NEXT KEY STEP:** Connect the `selectedPropertyGroupId` state (from the new dropdown) to the `fetchDelinquentUnits` (or `getDelinquentUnitsForDashboard`) function call.
+    *   **Done** Connect the `selectedPropertyGroupId` state (from the new dropdown) to the `fetchDelinquentUnits` (or `getDelinquentUnitsForDashboard`) function call.
 When the Aggregate/Property Specific dropdown changes (PRD 4.2), re-fetch data by calling `getDelinquentUnitsForDashboard` again with the appropriate `propertyGroupId` (or `undefined` for aggregate view - "all" value in dropdown).
-    *   Consider how to present the specific delinquent months (e.g., a tooltip, an expandable row, or a concatenated string).
-(Placeholder in place, can be refined).
+(Re-fetching on dropdown change is implemented).

+### Remaining Tasks Checklist:

+- [ ] **Data Fetching Optimization:**
+    - [ ] Consider a better data fetching structure when the `propertyGroupId` state changes - ideally no new data should be called, only filtering of the existing comprehensive data for the specific property (see end of PRD section 3.2.1 & 8.3).
-4.  **Testing:**
+- [ ] **Testing:**
-    *   **Unit Tests:** Write unit tests for the `getDelinquentUnitsForDashboard` function in `firestoreUtils.ts` (as previously outlined, covering various scenarios like arrears, hard stop, partial payments, property filtering, edge cases).
+    - [ ] **Unit Tests:** Write unit tests for the `getDelinquentUnitsForDashboard` function in `firestoreUtils.ts` (as previously outlined, covering various scenarios like arrears, hard stop, partial payments, property filtering, edge cases).
-    *   **Component Tests (Frontend):**
+    - [ ] **Component Tests (Frontend):**
-        *   Test the React component responsible for displaying the delinquent units with actual data.
+        - [ ] Test the React component responsible for displaying the delinquent units with actual data.
-        *   Mock the `getDelinquentUnitsForDashboard` function to provide various data responses (empty, single/multiple delinquencies, errors) and verify the component renders correctly.
+        - [ ] Mock the `getDelinquentUnitsForDashboard` function to provide various data responses (empty, single/multiple delinquencies, errors) and verify the component renders correctly.
-        *   Test UI interactions, such as the property filter changing and triggering a re-fetch (with mocked function calls), and verify the data displayed updates correctly.
+        - [ ] Test UI interactions, such as the property filter changing and triggering a re-fetch (with mocked function calls), and verify the data displayed updates correctly.
-    *   **End-to-End (E2E) Tests (Optional but Recommended):** If your project has an E2E testing setup, create tests to simulate user interaction with the live dashboard to verify:
+    - [ ] **End-to-End (E2E) Tests (Optional but Recommended):** If your project has an E2E testing setup, create tests to simulate user interaction with the live dashboard to verify:
-        *   Correct data display in aggregate and property-specific views against a test dataset in Firebase when the new property filter is used.
+        - [ ] Correct data display in aggregate and property-specific views against a test dataset in Firebase when the new property filter is used.
-        *   Correct filtering when property selection changes via the new dropdown.
+        - [ ] Correct filtering when property selection changes via the new dropdown.

-5.  **Performance Review:**
+- [ ] **Performance Review:**
-    *   Assess the performance of `getDelinquentUnitsForDashboard` with representative data amounts (PRD 3.2.1), especially when filtering by property group.
+    - [ ] Assess the performance of `getDelinquentUnitsForDashboard` with representative data amounts (PRD 3.2.1), especially when filtering by property group.
-    *   Evaluate frontend rendering performance, especially when the list of delinquent units is long or when switching between aggregate and property views using the new dropdown.
+    - [ ] Evaluate frontend rendering performance, especially when the list of delinquent units is long or when switching between aggregate and property views using the new dropdown.

-6.  **Code Review and Refinement:**
+- [ ] **Code Review and Refinement:**
-    *   Conduct thorough code reviews for both the utility function and the frontend component changes, especially the integration of the property filter and data fetching logic.
+    - [ ] Conduct thorough code reviews for both the utility function and the frontend component changes, especially the integration of the property filter and data fetching logic.
-    *   Refine code for clarity, efficiency, and adherence to coding standards.
+    - [ ] Refine code for clarity, efficiency, and adherence to coding standards.

-7.  **Documentation Update (if any further changes):**
+- [ ] **Documentation Update (if any further changes):**
-    *   Update any relevant internal documentation if the implementation details change significantly from this plan.
+    - [ ] Update any relevant internal documentation if the implementation details change significantly from this plan.